blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 [solution_name] jar execution will automatically download any required binaries not located in the cache.

-For direct access to the binaries or sourse code see [download locations](../downloadingandinstalling/downloadlocations.md).
+For direct access to the binaries or source code see [download locations](../downloadingandinstalling/downloadlocations.md).

 ## Inspector Operation